pratikKenjale/WanderLust/README.md

 1. Clone the Repository
    https://github.com/pratikKenjale/WanderLust

-2. Open Project Directory (Open the project folder in **VS Code** and navigate to it using the terminal:) cd WanderLust
+2. Open Project Directory (Open the project folder in **VS Code** and navigate to it using the terminal): cd WanderLust

-3. Install Dependencies
+3. Install Dependencies:
    npm install

-4. Start the Server
+4. Start the Server:
    nodemon app.js

-5. Open in Browser (Open your browser and visit:) http://localhost:8080/listings
+5. Open in Browser (Open your browser and visit): http://localhost:8080/listings